-Hutschenreuther plates have one of these marks impressed on the back together with a number
+All Hutschenreuther plates have one of these two marks impressed on the back, together with a number

 representing the plate's diameter in centimeters (usually 24, 24/5 or 25).
-The impression is often very faint, hard to find and even harder to photograph.
+The impression is often very faint,

-KPM plates are marked with a blue underglaze scepter right in the
+Some blanks were purchased from KPM Berlin and marked with a blue underglaze scepter right in the

 fake while the scepter can be fake.
 There is always an impressed letter surrounded by dots representing